Keksuccino/docs_fancymenu/player-entities.md

 The Player Entity element has full support for customizing its pose, so in other words you can freely move all of its limbs, body parts, etc.

 To do that, right-click the element and click on **Player Pose**.
 This will open a screen with sliders to configure the X/Y/Z rotation of all body parts.

+The player pose settings have a normal mode where you can customize the rotations with sliders and there's also an advanced mode that allows a text input for all rotations with full placeholder support, which makes it possible to even animate the entity with a Ticker element that sets rotation variables!

 # Changing the Entity Size